Frequently Asked Questions

 Is it necessary to have a visa to study at USM?

-The dates in your invitation letter will be the dates that correspond to your academic activities at USM and we cannot change them for tourist reasons.
-Generally, the student visa is for 6 or 12 months, and the semesters are approximately 4.5 months.
-If you want more time to travel within the country, you can request an extension or change of visa at the immigration department.
+The dates on your Acceptance Letter will be the dates that correspond to your academic activities at USM and we cannot change them for tourist purposes.
+Generally, student visas are for 6 or 12 months, and semesters are approximately 4.5 months.

 Do you require a minimum level of Spanish to study at USM?

-We offer an intensive Spanish course before the beginning of each semester for foreigners who would like to strengthen their level of Spanish before entering regular classes.
+We offer an Intensive Spanish course before the beginning of each semester for foreigners who would like to strengthen their level of Spanish before entering regular classes.

 How do you apply?